 Fibromyalgia Treatment is continued from Fibromyalgia Cause is Still a Mystery.

 Each person is different, and responses to therapies may vary.

-3. Warm water therapy decreases immediate pain for many FM sufferers.
+- Warm water therapy decreases immediate pain for many FM sufferers.
 Pool exercise might prolong the benefits.
 (A warm water pool-based FM exercise program and Investigation of the effects of pool-based exercise on FM)

-You may call me for a free consultation: 503-708-2911.
+You may call Integration Massage for a free consultation: 503-708-2911.

 1Ortho-Bionomy® is a registered trademark of the Society of Ortho-Bionomy, International, and is used with permission.
 Rosi Goldsmith, LMT is an Associate Member of SOBI.

 2 The Testimonials entries are mostly from people who never heard of Ortho-Bionomy® before.